MicrosoftDocs/sql-docs/docs/machine-learning/install/custom-runtime-python.md

 ## Using a custom installation of Python 3.7

-> [!Note]
+> [!NOTE]
 > If you have installed Python in the default location of **/usr/lib/python3.7**, you can skip this section.

-If you build your own version of Python 3.7, you'll need to follow the following steps so that SQL Server can find and load your custom installation.
+If you built your own version of Python 3.7, follow the following steps so that SQL Server can find and load your custom installation.

 #### Update the environment variables